Theatre of Pain: Production

+Guitarist Greg Leon, the band's original lead guitarist before Mick Mars entered the picture, claims Sixx did not actually perform on Theatre of Pain.
+Leon says he was present during the Theatre of Pain sessions and was shocked to find that Werman had hired a session musician to play bass.
+"I won't mention the guy's name who actually played bass, but it wasn't Nikki.
+I remember asking the guy, 'Hey, what are you doing here?', and he was like, 'Oh, I'm playing bass on the Mötley Crüe record.'"
+Leon said that producer Werman made the decision because "Nikki wasn't up to snuff" during recording.

 The album featured a first for Mötley Crüe: a power ballad in the form of "Home Sweet Home".
 Some observers were unhappy with the band's decision to record a ballad and release it as a single.
 Said Sixx at the time, "First we were mass murderers for doing 'Helter Skelter', then we were Satan-worshippers and now we've wimped out."
 The song came together in the studio when Neil began humming along to a piano lick randomly played in the studio by drummer Tommy Lee.
 Sixx wrote the lyrics and the band had a hit single, charting at number 89 on the Billboard Hot 100, with a remixed version peaking at number 37 on the same chart seven years later in 1992.
 The video for the song was made when Sixx was deeply addicted to heroin.
 The bassist was so strung out during the shooting of the music video for "Home Sweet Home" that he wandered underneath a stage and began discussing "family, music and death" with an imaginary person.
 Country music star Carrie Underwood scored a hit in 2009 with her cover of the song.

 "Louder Than Hell" was a track left over from the Shout at the Devil sessions which the band reworked and re-recorded.
 A demo version of the song with the original title of "Hotter Than Hell" was released on a 2003 remastered edition of Shout at the Devil.